syncfusion-content/wpf-docs/wpf/Scheduler/Getting-Started.md

 * [Adding control manually in C#](#Adding-control-manually-in-C#)

 ### Creating project
-In Visual Studio, create a new WPF project to show the features of the scheduler control and add the following namespace to the added assemblies.
+In Visual Studio, create a new WPF project to show the features of the SfScheduler control and add the following namespace to the added assemblies.

 Assembly: `Syncfusion.SfScheduler.WPF`